-Currently not accepting students as of October 2018.
 Private piano and violin lessons for all ages.
 (I also teach beginning cello, viola, bass, and guitar.)
-My studio is located at Pecos and Alma School Rds in Chandler, 85224.
-If you can't come to me, in rare cases I WILL COME TO YOU, for an extra $50/month.
+My studio is located at Baseline and Power Roads.
+In rare cases, I will come to you for an extra $60/month.
 Weekly lessons are 30, 45, or 60 minutes long (depending on skill level, age, and experience), and I give prizes, rewards, incentives for practicing and achievement (Music needs to be FUN).
 I have a Bachelor's Degree in Music from Arizona State University.

 I am a member of: East Valley Music Teachers Association (EVMTA) Arizona State Music Teachers Association (ASMTA) Desert Valley Music Teachers Association (DVMTA) American String Teachers Association National Music Teachers Association

-Events: DVMTA/EVMTA/ASMTA events including: MARATHON DAY/MUSIC IN THE MALL: a recital at the mall, or a retirement community; COMPOSERS CELEBRATION CONCERT: an opportunity to perform in a concert dedicated to a specific type of music; ARIZONA STUDY PROGRAM: an intense theory training program with a written theory test at the end of the year as well as a chance to be play for and be critiqued by a master adjudicator at ASU; ORIGINAL COMPOSITION FESTIVAL: where I help students write their own songs; CAVALCADE/ENSEMBLE: where students perform duets as a group at Mountain View High School or ; MUSIC CARNIVAL: preparation for the AZ Study Program, where students play fun music games and review theory concepts in a fun way; ORGAN STOP PIZZA PARTY: a pizza party at Organ Stop Pizza; AWARDS IN EXCELLENCE: a competition where winning students receive a trophy and a cash prize; ACHIEVEMENT DAY: an opportunity to be critiqued on songs, playing ability and technique, composition, music theory, music history, ear training, duet playing, etc. Students receive a ribbon or trophy depending on the level they enter; DEVOTED PERFORMER AWARD: where students meeting the requirements get a large trophy and a cash prize; OUTSTANDING SENIOR SCHOLARSHIP: where graduating seniors can apply for a scholarship (cash prize) toward college due to their dedication and talent in music; FALL/SPRING/SENIOR RECITALS: opportunity for the best, most prepared students to perform among the best of other teachers' students at My First Piano; HONORS RECITAL/PIANO COMPETITION/PRIZE PERFORMERS: more opportunities to compete and perform; I also hold three of my own private recitals each year of just my own students at My First Piano.
-My First Piano has a great Recital Hall, and they videotape the recital which you can then purchase directly from them for around $12.
+Events: DVMTA/EVMTA/ASMTA events including: MARATHON DAY/MUSIC IN THE MALL: a recital at the mall, or a retirement community; COMPOSERS CELEBRATION CONCERT: an opportunity to perform in a concert dedicated to a specific type of music; ARIZONA STUDY PROGRAM: an intense theory training program with a written theory test at the end of the year as well as a chance to be play for and be critiqued by a master adjudicator at ASU; ORIGINAL COMPOSITION FESTIVAL: where I help students write their own songs; CAVALCADE/ENSEMBLE: where students perform duets as a group at Mountain View High School or ; MUSIC CARNIVAL: preparation for the AZ Study Program, where students play fun music games and review theory concepts in a fun way; ORGAN STOP PIZZA PARTY: a pizza party at Organ Stop Pizza; AWARDS IN EXCELLENCE: a competition where winning students receive a trophy and a cash prize; ACHIEVEMENT DAY: an opportunity to be critiqued on songs, playing ability and technique, composition, music theory, music history, ear training, duet playing, etc. Students receive a ribbon or trophy depending on the level they enter; DEVOTED PERFORMER AWARD: where students meeting the requirements get a large trophy and a cash prize; OUTSTANDING SENIOR SCHOLARSHIP: where graduating seniors can apply for a scholarship (cash prize) toward college due to their dedication and talent in music; FALL/SPRING/SENIOR RECITALS: opportunity for the best, most prepared students to perform among the best of other teachers' students at My First Piano; HONORS RECITAL/PIANO COMPETITION/PRIZE PERFORMERS: more opportunities to compete and perform; I also hold my own private recitals each year of just my own students at My First Piano.

 Here's what a few students have said about me: